 How Much You Will Need to Learn?

-The mindset of creators of both Big Cartel and Shopify is to make the life of storeowners easier by at least offering a simple and easy to use software.
+The mindset of creators of both solutions from Big Cartel vs Shopify is to make the life of storeowners easier by at least offering a simple and easy to use the software.
 They don’t require any programming skills (for regular use) or present a steep learning curve, so getting the hang of both will be pretty fast.
-They say, though, that Shopify is a bit more user friendly than Big Cartel, plus its support is available 24/7 unlike Big Cartel’s, which works the usual working hours.
+They say, though, that Shopify is a bit more user-friendly than Big Cartel, plus its support is available 24/7 unlike Big Cartel’s, which works the usual working hours.

 Are You Ready to Say Your Word Yet?